UX Heuristics Framework

 1. Don't Make Me Think

-Core concept: Every question mark that pops into a user's head adds to their cognitive load and distracts from the task.
+Core concept: Every question mark that pops into a user's head adds cognitive load and distracts from the task.

-Why it works: Users are on a mission.
-They don't want to puzzle over labels, wonder what a link does, or decode clever marketing language.
+Why it works: Users are on a mission — they don't want to puzzle over labels or decode clever marketing language.
 The less thinking required, the more likely they complete the task.

 Key insights: